 Choosing The Right Height

-The average of the best toilet squat stools is around 7 inches.
+The average toilet stool is around 7 inches.
 The Squatty Potty, Squat-N-Go, and Step and Go all offer a 7 inch base model.
 The easyGopro comes in at 7.5 inches.
 The Beyoung Toilet Stool offers an 8 inch size only.
 And the Squatty Potty and Squat-N-Go offer 9 inch versions and their wooden versions can be adjustable.

 The average American (as example) male is approximately 5 ft.
 9 inches and females approximately 5 ft 4 inches (CDC source).
 That means that most of the standard, baseline toilet stool models will work on the vast majority of user.
 We’d say anyone taller than 6’2″ might want to consider a 8 or 9-inch model to help them get their knees up high.
 If the stool is too low, you just can’t achieve the ideal angle.